IBM/maximo-labs/MkDocs/apm_8.7/docs/index.md

 You will:

-- Learn how to setup and configure Watson Studio with the Maximo Application Suite Predict model templates.
+- Setup Watson Studio for Health and Predict - Utilities model templates and SDKs.
-- Understand what models and notebook templates are included with Maximo Health Predict and Utilities.
+- Understand what models and notebook templates are included with Maximo Health Predict and Utilities for understanding Utilities Asset Condition.
+- Prepare asset data for model templates
+- Load Historical asset data for Substation Transformer assets into Manage.
+- Understand the Pump Data Dictionary
+- Load Historical Pump device data using real Kaggle Pump data into Monitor.
+- Create an Estimated Time to Asset Failure Prediction Model.
-- Create a pump Failure Prediction Date Model using Predict.
+- Create an asset Failure Probability Prediction Model.
-- Create a pump Anomaly Detection Model using Predict.
+- Create an asset Anomaly Detection Model.
-- Creates a Prediction Group to identify which assets to use with a Predict trained model or algorithm.
+- Create a Prediction Group to identify which assets to use with a Predict trained model or algorithm.
-- Use Asset Health Scoring to understand asset condition.
+- Create and use asset Health scoring to understand asset condition.
+- Create an Asset Investment Optimization project to address asset's that are in poor condition.
-- Install and configure App Connect Integration server to load asset data into Health and Predict - Utilities.
-(Optional)
+- Optionally install and configure App Connect Integration server to load asset data into Health and Predict - Utilities.

 Before getting started ensure you have completed the prerequisites.
 [Prerequisites](prereqs.md):